What is Pollution Means? Main types of pollution

 There are many types of pollution!
 The major pollutants are air pollution, water pollution, and noise pollution.

-Due to the depletion of the ozone levels, the ice deposited on the polar regions has started melting and humans are facing many types of skin diseases.
+Due to the depletion of the ozone levels, the ice deposited in the polar regions has started melting and humans are facing many types of skin diseases.
 This is a problem arising from the freon and chlorofluorocarbon (CFC) gas used in refrigerators and air conditioners.
-Air pollutes due to the gases emitted from vehicles and factories.
+Air pollutes due to the gases emitted by vehicles and factories.
 The waste from human creations releases into the rivers, causing water pollution.
-Land pollution is causes due to the dumping of waste created due to the non-segregation of the residue made by the people.
+Land pollution is caused due to the dumping of waste created due to the non-segregation of the residue made by the people.

 Main types of pollution

 The mixture of chemicals and other fine particles in the atmosphere calls air pollution.
 Air pollution causes by pollutants such as carbon monoxide, sulfur dioxide, chlorofluorocarbons (CFCs), and nitrogen oxides from industry and motor vehicles.
 Small particles of dust and soil can cause many diseases by reaching the lungs with inhalation.

 - Due to polluted air, the number of sunlight decreases, which affects the photosynthesis of plants.